yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

                               deriving (Show)
 </code>
 </div>
-Also we create a function which transform a list into an ordered binary tree.
+We will also create a function which turns a list into an ordered binary tree.

 <div class="codehighlight">
 <code class="haskell">